danchoi/kindlefodder/README.md

 # docs_on_kindle

-**docs_on_kindle** is a Ruby framework and a collection of recipes for translating web documention and HTML pages into Kindle ebooks that are easy to navigate and pleasant to read.
+**docs_on_kindle** is a Ruby framework and a collection of recipes for translating websites and webpages into Kindle ebooks that are easy to navigate and pleasant to read.

 The ebooks posted here will in most cases be derived from material published under a Creative Commons license.
 The original authors are welcome to take